securityarch/cyber-dictionary/README.md

 ## N
 #### NAC
 Network access control is a method of enhancing the security of a private organizational network by restricting the availability of network resources to endpoint devices that comply with the organization’s security policy
+#### NBA
+Network Traffic Analysis/Network Behavior Analysis describe technologies that use rule based analysis tools, machine learning, or other tools for suspicions network activity detection.
 #### NGAV
 Next Generation Anti Virus
 #### NGFW